vechain/vebetterdao/apps/airdrop/README.md

 Next create a access token on github with read:package permissions on [vechain-sdk](https://github.com/vechainfoundation/vechain-sdk/tree/main)

-Finally run `npm login --scope=@vechainfoundation --auth-type=legacy --registry=https://npm.pkg.github.com` using your username and and token as the password.
+Finally run `npm login --scope=@vechain --auth-type=legacy --registry=https://npm.pkg.github.com` using your username and and token as the password.